sarastro-nl/Swift3DRenderer/README.md

 Although I've tried to push the limits of the CPU by making the code as efficient as I possibly can, it's aim is not speed .
 It is meant to be purely educational to understand the basic features needed to render a simple 3d world where you can fly around.

-The main loop calls `updateAndRender()` (in case of C++: the version in `render.dylib`) at 60fps which on its turn fills a pixel buffer with RGB info that is written to the layers' texture of a Metal drawable.
+The main loop calls `updateAndRender()` (in case of C++: the version in `render.dylib`) at 60fps which on its turn fills a pixel buffer with RGB data that is written to the layers' texture of a Metal drawable.

 There is a scene data generator in `data-generator/main.swift`.
 When changed it will generate a new `data.bin` containing the vertex and attribute data including the texture images that will be read at startup by the renderer.